skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/07_appendix.md

 **Enable effective, production-ready cloud operations**

-> · Found and nurture a DevOps culture following best practices laid out
-> in the SRE book\[1\]
+* Found and nurture a DevOps culture following best practices laid out in the SRE book[^1]
->
-> · Adopt and champion effective tooling to support a DevOps approach,
-> making effective use of tools already available (such as Splunk and
+* Adopt and champion effective tooling to support a DevOps approach, making effective use of tools already available (such as Splunk and New Relic)
-> New Relic)
->
-> · Determine the risk tolerance of the modernized modules and devise
-> processes and infrastructure that ensure an appropriate level of
+* Determine the risk tolerance of the modernized modules and devise processes and infrastructure that ensure an appropriate level of availability
-> availability
->
-> · Implement practical and effective monitoring and alerting to enable
-> efficient detection and response to any discovered defects,
-> availability incidents, or security incidents
+* Implement practical and effective monitoring and alerting to enable efficient detection and response to any discovered defects, availability incidents, or security incidents
->
-> · Provide a team capable of fast and effective incident response which
-> mitigates issues within hours, and transparently communicates the
-> incident status to stakeholders
+* Provide a team capable of fast and effective incident response which mitigates issues within hours, and transparently communicates the incident status to stakeholders
->
-> o Incident response should have battle-tested mechanisms for rapidly
-> contacting and collaborating existing shared system developers and
+  * Incident response should have battle-tested mechanisms for rapidly contacting and collaborating existing shared system developers and maintainers
-> maintainers

 **Build tools to empower and accelerate development, testing, and deployment in the cloud**

-> · Design and build infrastructure tooling to enable testing and
-> development that allows all stakeholders to have high confidence that
-> shared system updates function as expected, especially with respect to
-> their interaction and interface with other systems
+* Design and build infrastructure tooling to enable testing and development that allows all stakeholders to have high confidence that shared system updates function as expected, especially with respect to their interaction and interface with other systems
->
-> o Develop performance testing methodologies to ensure that updates
-> will not cause unacceptable negative impacts on nightly batch cycle
+  * Develop performance testing methodologies to ensure that updates will not cause unacceptable negative impacts on nightly batch cycle processing time.
-> processing time.
->
-> · Build and maintain development, staging, and production environments
+* Build and maintain development, staging, and production environments
->
-> · Implement deployment tools that allow for fast, push-button
-> automated deployment and rollback of high availability applications
+* Implement deployment tools that allow for fast, push-button automated deployment and rollback of high availability applications
->
-> · Ensure tools are easy to use for development teams new to or
-> unfamiliar with modern cloud infrastructure, and with varying levels
-> of engineering expertise
+* Ensure tools are easy to use for development teams new to or unfamiliar with modern cloud infrastructure, and with varying levels of engineering expertise
->
-> · Improve and maintain a continuous integration system to build and
+* Improve and maintain a continuous integration system to build and test updates
-> test updates
->
-> · Ensure the system is highly secure, and has a well understood threat
-> model which is actively monitored and updated
+* Ensure the system is highly secure, and has a well understood threat model which is actively monitored and updated
->
-> · Help navigate security compliance process to ensure efficient
-> delivery of updates on a regular schedule, for example gaining
-> approval of necessary Security Impact Analyses and supporting the
-> aspects of the shared systems’ Security Control Assessments impacted
-> by this work
+* Help navigate security compliance process to ensure efficient delivery of updates on a regular schedule, for example gaining approval of necessary Security Impact Analyses and supporting the aspects of the shared systems’ Security Control Assessments impacted by this work

 ###